Tragetaschen/meta-aspnet/README.md

 The source-build build process isn't yet very compatible with the cross-compilation environment in bitbake, so for the time being these recipes are limited to ARM.
 .NET Core has official support for x86 and x64 and it might be possible to adapt the recipe for those.
-Aarch64/ARM64 is very close to being supported by .NET Core, but the 2.1 release doesn't yet.
-If you want to try that and adapt the recipe accordingly, I'd appreciate a PR.
+Aarch64/ARM64 is supported starting with .NET Core 2.2.
+If you want to use that and adapt the recipe accordingly, I'd appreciate a PR.

-Linux/ARM on Yocto sumo was found to currently *not* work (https://github.com/dotnet/coreclr/issues/19025).